Damping materials in mechanics and construction: ideas, applications and advantages

 • Selection of damping characteristics

-• Checking the maximum energy consumed per minute
+• Check the maximum energy consumed per minute

-The choice of shock absorber depends on the application.
-High speed applications, for example, require shock absorbers with higher damping capacity.
+The choice of shock absorber depends on the type of application.
+For example, high-speed applications require shock absorbers with a higher damping capacity.

-Temperature and ambient conditions must also be taken into account to achieve optimal performance.
-Careful selection and installation of shock absorbers can help prolong the service life of mechanical systems and minimise noise and vibration.
+The temperature and ambient conditions must be considered to achieve optimal performance.
+Careful selection and installation of shock absorbers can help extend the lifetime of mechanical systems and minimize noise and vibration.

-Select the component type and set the desired specifications and characteristics.
+Select the components type and set the desired tolerances.

-Use our extensive CAD library to select the optimal part for your components and applications.
+Take advantage of our extensive CAD Libraryin order to find the best assembly part for your components and applications.